hysinh/puss-n-boba/README.md

   - #### Manual Testing
     Manual testing was performed on the website checking for broken links, content errors, and responsivity across different sizes.
 Testing took place during the build process using Dev Tools on Chrome and on the following real-world devices and browsers:

+    - Devices
+      1. Pixel 4XL
+      2. Xiaomi 11T Pro
+      3. Jonas' phone
+      4. Jason's phone
+      5. Lenovo IdeaPad Y500 Laptop
+      6. Jonas' desktop
+      7. family desktop
+      8. microsoft surface
+    - Browsers
       1. Microsoft Edge
       2. Brave
       3. Google Chrome
       4. Opera

      The results of testing are as follows: